AttaherAgOye/Gestion_ecole/README.md

 # Gestion_ecole
-desktop application for school management
+desktop application for school management using c#